-8 See section 2.3 for a detailed description of the differing study scenarios.
+&lt;sup>8 See section 2.3 for a detailed description of the differing study scenarios.

-Spatially discrete projections of current-year and future forest product production at a county scale were derived from the Subregional Timber Supply (SRTS) Model (Abt 2000).
-The baseline SRTS outputs were used to describe the business as usual (BAU) production case with high-biomass supply case derived from the joint US and global Forest Products Module (FPM) model (Ince 2011) runs and scenarios developed for the 2010 USFS Resource Planning Act Assessment9 (USFS 2012).
+The baseline SRTS outputs were used to describe the business as usual (BAU) production case with high-biomass supply case derived from the joint US and global Forest Products Module (FPM) model (Ince 2011) runs and scenarios developed for the 2010 USFS Resource Planning Act Assessment (USFS 2012).
 This USFS modelling effort projected future forest product harvest and demand under different Special Report on Emissions Scenarios (SRES) developed by the IPCC (Nakicenovic and Swart 2000).
 Parameters in the FPM relating to global and domestic population growth, GDP, global trade patterns, bioenergy use, and climate were tied to those applied in the SRES scenarios.
 The two primary RPA/SRES scenarios used in this analysis are the RPA A1B and RPA B2 scenarios, the key characteristics of which are described in Table 3 below.